“The bad news is that while drunk driving has decreased, drugged driving has increased.”

 We need to act now to stop this carnage on our highways!

-WSL Supports the following Impaired Driving Policies & Legislation
+We Save Lives Supports the following Impaired Driving Policies & Legislation